 Sub-genres include Root Sertanejo, Romantic Sertanejo and Sertanejo Universitário.
 Sertanejo songs have been among the most played music genre on Brazilian radio the past few decades, constantly topping the Brazilian music charts.

-Forro is a traditional style of music that sounds almost like a mix of polka and country-styled music.
+Forro is a traditional style of music that sounds almost like a mix of polka and country-style music.
 It originated from the Northeastern part of Brazil in the Sertão region – which is a dry, backwoods cattle country, semi-arid region.

-Southern music (Portuguese: Música gaúcha) is general term used for music basically from southern states of Brazil such as the Rio Grande do Sul state.
+Southern music (Portuguese: Música gaúcha) is a general term used for music basically from southern states of Brazil such as the Rio Grande do Sul state.
 Some of the most well-known musical performers of this kind are Renato Borghetti, Yamandu Costa, Jayme Caetano Braun and Luiz Marenco, and many others.

 - Ragamuffin Danceha

 - Mangue Beat